 How do I watch online?

 You can watch the video via several platforms.
 Here are specific instructions and links to helpful Vimeo articles.
-You will receive a link via email by Wednesday, August 12th.
-Check spam or email email@example.com if you don’t receive this confirmation.
+You will receive a link via email immediately when you reserve a free ticket online.
+Check spam or email firstname.lastname@example.org if you don’t receive this confirmation.

 Watch via your computer’s web browser:

 - Follow the link that was sent to you in your email

 - Enter the password when prompted.

 Watch via your Phone (on an app or the browser):

 It doesn’t matter if you have the Vimeo app.

 - Follow the link that was sent to you in your email.

 This article in Vimeo’s help section will let you know what TV streaming devices have Vimeo apps.